-Templates of two comprehension assessment tools are available on the Study Implementation Materials section of the MTN-039 webpage.
+Templates of two comprehension assessment tool are available as separate forms on the Study Implementation Materials section of the MTN-037 webpage.
 Sites may use the tools as provided or may choose to adapt for their local use.
 All comprehension assessment tools should be submitted to local IRB/ECs for approval prior to use.
 Detailed instructions for use of all comprehension tools must be specified in the site SOP for obtaining informed consent.